mkunnari1/TTA-Basic-C-Sharp-Projects/README.md

 # TTA-Basic-C-Sharp-Projects
-Repo for basic C# projects for the Tech Academy
+Repo for the more basic C# projects for the Tech Academy.
+These include many smaller level drills that are good examples of bsaic C# functionality.